 Went to Ace Hardware and ordered a piece of glass to fit.
 We measured the exact opening and asked for a piece that was 1/4″ off each dimension.
 (The trim was 7/16″ thick so we had some wiggle room there).

 So I’ve got to give credit to Lowes (HERE is the link to their how-to project page) for this idea because I never would have thought about it.
 I was thinking about buying some vinyl-stick on that cost about $19 to add privacy to the glass.
-But instead, we found Frosted Glass Spray Paint (THIS stuff!) for less than $5.
+But instead, we found Frosted Glass Spray Paint (THIS stuff.
+It’s a bit cheaper at Home Depot at just under $4!).
+Sweet savings.
 We taped off the edges with Frog Tape and spray painted the exposed glass.
 I thought it added a nice touch.
 I would have painted the whole thing but I was surprised at how well it came out.
 Hopefully it holds up for the long term.

 Continuing back to the Outside…